 Sophie Manuela Lindner

-In the video THE BREAKER’S LOWER EXTREMITIES you can see some exercises to prevent knee, ankle and hip injuries.
+In the video below you can see some exercises to prevent wrist and finger injuries.

 Check out the video and you are going to learn:

-- How to improve your proprioception and balance
+- How to strengthen your wrist and forearm muscles

-- How to stretch the quadriceps muscle and the hamstrings safely and effectively
+- How to stretch your wrist and forearm muscles safely and effectively

 Published in Collaboration with Urban Dance Heath